KwanWaiPang/Awesome-Event-based-SLAM/README.md

 If you find this repository useful, a simple star should be the best affirmation. 😊

-For academic use, please considering citing the following:
+For academic use, please consider citing the following:

 ```bibtex
 @article{Guan,
       title={Event-based Vision for 6-DOF Pose Tracking and 3D Mapping},